kessle31/Showcase/README.md

 Showcase
 ========

-This repository showcases exemplary programming excercises in Python, Matlab, and Mathematica.
+This repository showcases exemplary programming exercises in Python, Matlab, and Mathematica.

 /ScienceProjects contains exemplary programs I wrote as part of my research (Matlab, Matematica)